 The Australian government is trying to analyze methods to protect children of their country over the internet.
 The Australian e-safety team, in their conference, informed that they are considering a project named Safety by Design after considerations with social apps and businesses.
 This project would take the online environment into account for both adults and children.

 For now, you should take your children’s safety into your own hands.
 You can completely mask their online activities by using a VPN.
 A VPN keeps you unidentified over the internet and does not let anyone store your data.
-Check out the best VPNs for Australia if you’re at it.
+Get a top-notch VPN for Australia if you’re at it.

 A VPN will also let your children stream their favorite geo-restricted content without any worries.
 Just create separate accounts for your child on apps so nothing you watch can be recommended to your kid.
 If they want to stream YouTube TV in Australia using a VPN, they can.
 If you’re not into spending too much, then the list of the best free VPNs for Australia is the answer to your question.